 My understanding and approach to health care has stemmed from my education.
 My wife and I spent four years in Davenport Iowa, where I earned the Doctor of Chiropractic degree from the prestigious, world renowned, Palmer College of Chiropractic.
 I finished the clinical requirements early and was qualified to be a clinical intern at a patient and wellness centered clinic for the remainder of my education.
 I am also a Certified Fitness Trainer.
 I owned a personal training business, and also created and directed the personal training program at Palmer College.
 I was very blessed to have the opportunity to work with clients one-on-one, manage other trainers, and develop school wide health challenges.

-My free time is spent with my wonderful wife Chelsea, and beautiful children, Penny and Beckett.
-We enjoy running, hiking, fishing and anything else that gets us outside during the year.
+My wonderful wife Chelsea, and beautiful children, Penny, Beckett and Callen are right beside me in all of the service and community activities.
+Aside from those, we enjoy running, hiking, gardening and anything else that gets us outside during the year.
 We feel very fortunate to serve in this community, and look forward to many more years of helping patients regain and keep their health in balance.